 When You’re Ready to Move

 If Dunwoody sounds like the place for you, call Karen Cannon Realtors.
 We are one of Atlanta’s top producing Realtor teams and have strong ties to the community.
 One of our experienced agents can listen to your priorities and assess the perfect area and home for your unique real estate situation.
 We find out about homes for sale before anyone else, and make sure that our clients see them first.
 The homes we list sell faster and for a higher percentage of the listing price than those listed with other local agents.
+Check out our Dunwoody homes for sale now!
 We have the skill to get the job done, and the heart to make sure it’s done right.